jonathan-hase/Periphery-Blog/content/posts/YSorting/ysorting.md

 ![alt text](images/10multiplecol.png)

 When the player was in collision with multiple environmental objects, it could happen that it would be sorted already behind an object it should still be in front of.
-In the image above the blue trigger of the player is in collision with the collision of both wall elements and adopt the Z order from the right one, and is thus sorted behind the other wall element.
+In the image above the blue trigger of the player is in collision with the collision of both wall elements and adopt the Z order from the one on the right, and is thus sorted behind the other wall element.

 To prevent this the function is taking the highest Z order of the elements the player is touching.

-It occurred to us then, that a simple collision detection between the player and environmental objects and setting the player’s Z order to +1 of the object he collides with is simply enough!
+It occurred to us then, that a simple collision detection between the player and environmental objects and setting the player’s Z order to +1 of the object with the highest Z order he collides with is simply enough!

 ![alt text](images/11multiplecol.png)

-Cases where the player would collide with objects that are in front of them, as the lower column in the image are prevented by the fact, that the blue sorting feeler can never touch objects that are in a Cartesian sense lower than the player.
+Cases where the player would collide with objects that are in front of them, (as for example the lower column in the image above) are prevented by the fact, that the blue sorting feeler can never touch objects that are in a Cartesian sense lower than the player.
 Blue cannot touch the orange of the column in this case.

 This way we were able to string this whole problem into one single short function in our code.